Hoe Valley School: Ofsted and Governance

-Outstanding Governance

 In May 2019, Lord Agnew, Parliamentary Under Secretary of State for the Schools System, presented Hoe Valley School with an award for Outstanding Governance in a Single School.
 The award was part of the National Governance Association's Outstanding Governance 2019 awards programme, and judges noted that they were impressed that the board has consistently shown excellent capability to strategically manage all aspects of the school, utilising its experience and enthusiasm to best effect.

 Admissions

 Applications to Hoe Valley School are managed through the Surrey County Council coordinated admissions process taking place during September and October each year, available at the link below.
-Hoe Valley School has a PAN of 120 places per year group.
+Hoe Valley School has a Published Admission Number of 120 places per year group.
 In September 2018 and September 2019, the school admitted 150 students into year 7.
 The school does not operate a catchment area, and all admissions are prioritised based on nearest school and straight line distance.
 The school has been heavily over subscribed for the last 4 admissions years and as a result only pupils whose nearest school is Hoe Valley School have received an offer of a place.